What Is Peyronie's Disease, And How is it Treated?

 When you are erect, besides a curve, do have an hour-glass appearance to the penis?
 Does it hinge when you try to penetrate?
 Is your erection less rigid, past the start of your curvature?

 Have you developed some erectile dysfunction, in terms of getting and maintaining an erection, in addition to the curvature?
 How much pain are you having, and is the pain itself getting in the way of your having and maintaining an erection?

 It is important to understand how much it has affected you and your partner, if you have one.
-(Many patients without a partner appropriately desire treatment, as the PD will affect their ability to function sexually with a partner in the future).
+(Many patients without a partner appropriately desire treatment, as the Peyronie’s Disease will affect their ability to function sexually with a partner in the future).
 Have the changes interfered with sexual relations?
 Are there certain positions you can’t use?
 Can you penetrate at all?
 Does it hurt you or your partner when you do penetrate?
 Is the curvature psychologically devastating, even if it has not really affected your sex life mechanically?

 Next, your provider will do a focused physical examination of the penis and testes.
-He’ll be looking for evidence of scar tissue within the penis.
+He will be looking for evidence of scar tissue within the penis.
 You may even be able to feel this yourself by squeezing your penis gently through your fingers along its length and seeing if there are any hard nodules.

-Using ultrasound, he will look at the density and location of the plaque(s.)
+Using ultrasound, he will look at the density and location of the plaque(s).
 He will also evaluate the blood flow into and out of your penis, which helps assess your erectile function.

 Your physician will usually check your hormone levels by taking blood from your arm.

 The evaluation and treatment of Peyronie's Disease is complex.
 There are many important but complicated decisions to make.
 Once a plan of treatment is determined, there is a significant amount of expertise required to incorporate the different options as well as to perform the various procedures involved in correcting the curvature.
 It is truly advisable to see a specialist when facing these decisions.